yasminenahal/HITL_AL_DrugDesign/README.md

-# HITL_AL_DrugDesign
+# Human-in-the-loop Active Learning to improve goal-oriented molecular optimization
-Human-In-The-Loop Active Learning framework for training and optimizing machine learning models used as reward functions in RL-based algorithms for molecular optimization.
+We propose a Human-in-the-loop Active Learning framework to enable continuous training and updating of predictive machine learning models used as reward scoring functions in RL-based algorithms for molecular optimization.